ZeyadM77/pHaser/README.md

 All rights reserved.

 "Above all, video games are meant to be just one thing: fun.
-Fun for everyone." - Satoru Iwata
+Fun for everyone." - Zeyad - Abdullah